xtgz/chai/README.md

 Our goal is to build a data schema that looks like this:

 ![db/CHAI_ERD.png](db/CHAI_ERD.png)

+You can read more about specific data models in the db's [readme](db/README.md)

 Our specific application extracts the dependency graph understand what are critical pieces of the open-source graph.
 We also built a simple example that displays